+In general a ribbon element is not necessarily uniquely defined when it exists, but by taking the ratio of any two ribbon elements we see that they differ by multiplication by a central group-like element of $H$ that has order dividing 2.
+In the case where $\D(G)=H$, the group-likes are precisely $\widehat{G}\times G$, which has center $\widehat{G}\times Z(G)$.

-As a final application we obtain a straightforward description of the ribbon elements of $\D(G)$. \begin{thm} Let $R=\cmorph$ be a quasitriangular structure of $\D(G)$.
+We will now show that $(\D(G),R)$ admits a ribbon element for any choice of quasitriangular structure. \begin{thm} Let $R=\cmorph$ be a quasitriangular structure of $\D(G)$.
 Then for the quasitriangular Hopf algebra $(\D(G),R)$ the Drinfel'd element is

-This satisfies $u_R=Su_R$, so that $u_R$ is also a ribbon element.
-The general ribbon element is then determined as described in \citep{Rad:Book}.
-The quantum Casimir element is